Enable automatic tuning in the Azure portal to monitor queries and improve workload performance

 - Change the Size Based Cleanup Mode to Auto

-To use automatic tuning, the minimum required permission to grant to the user is Azure's built-in SQL Database contributor role.
-You can also consider using higher privilege roles such as SQL Server Contributor, SQL Managed Instance Contributor, Contributor, and Owner.
+To manage automatic tuning, the minimum required permission to grant to the user is membership in the SQL Database contributor role.
+You can also consider using higher privilege roles such as SQL Server Contributor, Contributor, and Owner.

 Configure automatic tuning e-mail notifications